-The majority of our revenue results from the sales of products that we manufacture for customers, which is designated as "Direct Sales".
+The majority of our revenue results from the sales of products that we manufacture for customers, which is designated as "Direct Sales."
+During the six months ended June 30, 2022 and 2021, approximately 78% and 74% of our revenue was designated as Direct Sales, respectively.
 This revenue is recognized upon shipment of the manufactured product to the customer.
+Additionally, Direct Sales for the three and six months ended June 30, 2022 reflects the revenue from the acquisition of Linear AMS ("Linear") in May 2022.

-During the three months ended March 31, 2022 and 2021, approximately 24% and 27% of our revenue was designated as "Marketplace Sales".
+During the six months ended June 30, 2022 and 2021, approximately 19% and 25% of our revenue was designated as "Marketplace Sales," respectively.
 This revenue is from our customers who sell products that we manufacture for them through our e-commerce website.
-Sales through this channel are subject to our regular manufacturing fees and also a 3.5% fee on any price markup the customer includes on their product.
+Sales through this channel are subject to our regular manufacturing fees plus a 3.5% fee on any price markup the customer includes on their product.

-We also expect to increase software revenue over time.
 Software revenue is recognized (i) upon implementation for implementation fees, (ii) ratably over the term of the agreement for licensing fees, and (iii) upon order processing for the revenue-sharing component of our arrangements.
 To date, we have not recognized a material amount of revenue from software since this product offering has been limited to only design partners as we developed the complete product offering.
-In October 2021, we publicly launched a limited version of the software to expand our customer base.
+We launched the first phase of this offering more broadly under the brand OTTO in the fourth quarter of 2021.
+This phase of the software offering provides a limited ordering service for additive manufacturing capabilities fulfilled by us.
+Additionally, software revenue for the three and six months ended June 30, 2022 reflects the revenue from the recent acquisition of MFG.